TeeWrath/Image-Masking/README.md

-# celebrare
+# Image Masking

-A new Flutter project.
+A Flutter project to demonstrate how to mask images in Flutter.

 ## Getting Started
-This is a very crucial step(must do pub get)
 ```dart
 flutter pub get
 ```